christianvoigt/argdown/docs/README.md

   -> [Causal link]
 ```

-You can read about [how this debate was reconstructed in Argdown from start to finish](/guide/a-first-example.md) to get to know the complete workflow.

-If you want to simply try it for yourself, the next section will get you started:
+If you are new to argument mapping, read our [tutorial](/guide/a-first-example.md) about how this debate was reconstructed.

 ## Learn Argdown in 3 Minutes